 * ManOnFire: The guards who put Shadrach, Meshach, and Abednego into the furnace were consumed by the flames as they threw the three captives in.

 * MeaningfulRename: The Hebrew boys are all given Chaldean names, to enforce their assimilation into Babylonian culture.
+Yet Daniel is the only character of the four who is still referred to by his original name in the narration.

 * PortentOfDoom: The "writing on the wall" that King Belshazzar had Daniel translate -- ''Mene, mene, tekel, u-Pharsin'' -- meant that his kingdom was going to come to an end.
 And surely enough, it was fulfilled on the very same night.